Soergel Bimodules, the Steenrod Algebra and Triply Graded Link homology: Independence of presentation: The Braid relation and Bott-Samelson resolutions

 where we have also used the letter $\mu$ to denote the (degenerate) Bott-Samelson map:

 It is straightforward (albeit tedious) to check that $\mu_\bullet$ commutes with the differential. \end{proof}

 \begin{thm} Let $A = (a_{ij})$ be the Cartan matrix for $G$.
-If all primes $p \leq a_{ij} a_{ji}$ have been inverted, then $\mbox{BS}_\bullet(\nu, n)$ is a homotpy equivalence, and consequently, the homotopy type of $F(\tilde{\sigma})$ is independent of presentation away from such primes.
+If all primes $p \leq a_{ij} a_{ji}$ have been inverted, then $\mbox{BS}_\bullet(\nu, n)$ is a homotopy equivalence, and consequently, the homotopy type of the complex of bimodules $F_\bullet(\tilde{\sigma})$ is independent of presentation away from such primes.
 Over the integers, the Bott-Samelson map always induces a quasi-isomorphism:

-In particular, the quasi-isomorphism type of $F(\tilde{\sigma})$ is always independent of presentation.
+In particular, the quasi-isomorphism type of $F_\bullet(\tilde{\sigma})$ is always independent of presentation regardless of the characteristic.

 \end{thm} \begin{proof} Let us first prove that the Bott-Samelson map is always a quasi-isomorphism.
-Recall from \ref{homology} that the homology of $\mathcal{X}_\bullet(-\nu,n-1)$ is concentrated in degree $1-n$, and is generated by the Schubert class $\delta_{-\nu,n-1}$.
+Recall from \ref{acyclic} that the homology of $X_\bullet(-\nu,n-1)$ is concentrated in degree $0$, and is generated by the Schubert class $\delta_{-\nu,n-1}$.
 Each step in the inductive construction of $\mbox{BS}_\bullet(\nu,n)$ is easily seen to preserve the homology generator, and is therefore a quasi-isomorphism.
 This inductive construction also shows that the cokernel of $\mbox{BS}_\bullet(\nu,n)$ is a complex of bimodules that has trivial homology, and is free as a complex of left (or right) $H^\ast(BT)$-modules.
-Hence, tensoring the map $\mbox{BS}_\bullet(\nu,n)$ on the left by a complex of the form $F(\tilde{\sigma}')$ and on the right by another complex of the form $F(\tilde{\sigma}'')$ preserves the fact that it is a quasi-isomorphism.
-Consequently, replacing $F(\nu, m_{ij})$ with $F(-\nu, m_{ij})$ in a presentation for $F(\tilde{\sigma})$ preserves the quasi-isomorphism type.
+Hence, tensoring the map $\mbox{BS}_\bullet(\nu,n)$ on the left by a complex of the form $F_\bullet(\tilde{\sigma}')$ and on the right by another complex of the form $F_\bullet(\tilde{\sigma}'')$ preserves the fact that it is a quasi-isomorphism.
+Consequently, replacing $F_\bullet(\nu, m_{ij})$ with $F_\bullet(-\nu, m_{ij})$ in a presentation for $F_\bullet(\tilde{\sigma})$ preserves the quasi-isomorphism type.

-Now assume that all primes $p \leq a_{ij}a_{ji}$ have been inverted, then we will show in the next section that one may split off trivial summands from $F(\nu, n)$ in the same was as done in \cite{R}(proof of proposition 9.2).
-In particular, one obtains a retraction from $F(\nu, n)$ onto the image of $\mbox{BS}_\bullet(\nu, n)$.
+Now assume that all primes $p \leq a_{ij}a_{ji}$ have been inverted, then we will show in the appendix that one may split off trivial summands from $F_\bullet(\nu, n)$ in the same was as done in \cite[proof of Prop.
+9.2]{R}.
+In particular, one obtains a retraction from $F_\bullet(\nu, n)$ onto the image of $\mbox{BS}_\bullet(\nu, n)$.
 This establishes the homotopy equivalence of the Bott-Samelson map away from the primes $p \leq a_{ij}a_{ji}$, where $A=(a_{ij})$ is the Cartan matrix of $G$. \end{proof}

+\begin{remark} Notice that all maps that establish the quasi-isomorphism in the statement of the above theorem are induced by topological maps.
+Consequently, working mod any prime $p > a_{ij} a_{ji}$, the quasi-isomorphism of theorem \ref{quasi} respects the action of the reduced Steenrod algebra $\mathcal{A}_p$. \end{remark}